Skip to main content Skip to search

 Because they are internal, management accounts can be customised to focus on what matters most to you — departments, products, locations, or projects.

-Management Accounts vs Statutory Accounts
+Management Accounts v Statutory Accounts

 Many business owners confuse management accounts with statutory accounts, but they serve very different purposes.

-Statutory Accounts
+Statutory Accounts:

 • Prepared annually